CarlosSanabriaM/excel-transformer-script/README.md

 ![Transformation example](docs/transformation-example.png)

-The `excel-transformer-script` project is a Python-based tool designed to modify Excel files through a terminal-based user interface.
+This project is a Python-based tool designed to modify Excel files through a terminal-based user interface.

 Utilizing the `openpyxl` library for Excel file manipulations and the [textual](https://github.com/Textualize/textual/tree/main) library for creating an interactive terminal UI, the script performs specific data transformations while preserving cell formatting and colors.